Course objectives:

 Here’s a common training design scenario: You are tasked with designing a training program to “improve communication”.
 The senior manager requesting the training feels strongly that conflict resolution skills need to be part of the program.
 You’ve got a 2-hour delivery time window for a program that will improve team communication (and morale).
 Where do you begin?

-In this interactive workshop series, you will explore how to link assessment, outcome development and activity choice.
+In this workshop, you will explore how to link assessment, outcome development and activity choice.
 Here’s what we will explore:

 Assessing the Need and Defining Outcomes